enkidevs/curriculum/javascript/core/objects/deleting-properties.md

 ## Content

-Setting the property to `null` or `undefined` only removes the value associated with given property.
+Setting the property to `null` or `undefined` only replaces the value associated with given property.
 It does not remove the key.

 ```plain-text
 var obj = { one: 1 }